mkaoy2k/subs/README.md

 ---

-To install and run the application:
+To install prior to running the application:

 1. Clone the repository: